A Driver-Vehicle Model for ADS Scenario-based Testing: Evaluation

-\textit{\textbf{Results:}} As expected, more aggressive cut-ins are more likely to cause collisions, but the response of the ADS to different parameter combinations of the cut-in maneuver is non-obvious (see Table~\ref{tab:simresults}).
-Scenarios \#7 and \#8 are parameterized with the same short acceptance gap $\Delta d_a=2\,m$ and the same target relative velocity $\Delta v_t=-5\,m/s$, but \#8 has a smaller target distance gap, $\Delta d_t=-5\,m$, compared to $\Delta d_t=-2\,m$ for \#7.
+\textit{\textbf{Results:}} As expected, more aggressive cut-ins (shorter acceptance distance gap, shorter target distance gap, and lower target velocity) are more likely to cause collisions, but the response of the ADS to different parameter combinations of the cut-in maneuver is non-obvious (see Table~\ref{tab:simresults}).
+Scenarios \#7 and \#8 are parameterized with the same short acceptance gap $\Delta d_a$=2\,m and the same target relative velocity $\Delta v_t$=-5\,m/s, but \#8 has a smaller target distance gap, $\Delta d_t$=-5\,m, compared to $\Delta d_t$=-2\,m for \#7.
 As a result, \#8 ends in a collision.
-Note that $\Delta d_t$ and $\Delta v_t$ are planned relative to the predicted Ego location at the end of the cut-in maneuver, assuming Ego continues at a constant velocity.
-Thus, although a negative $\Delta d_t$ would guarantee a collision if Ego maintained its velocity, Ego is likely to brake and thus a negative $\Delta d_t$ does not necessarily result in a collision.
-Scenarios \#9-11 use a larger acceptance gap, with $\Delta d_a=5\,m$.
-As a result, although \#9 has the same target parameters as \#8, a collision is avoided, since the larger acceptance gap gives Ego more time to react.
-Increasing the target aggressiveness in \#11 results in a collision, however.
-Figure \ref{fig:sim_rviz_server} shows scenario \#8 with the SDV's trajectory generation (a-b), its ground-truth perspective (c), and the ADS’s perception of the scenario (d).
-The ADS detects the SDV (yellow bounding box), and the ADS’s tracker predicts the SDV’s future trajectory (bold green line) as in conflict with the Ego’s lane.
-Although the Ego initiates an emergency stop, the rear-end collision is not avoided.
+Note that $\Delta d_t$ and $\Delta v_t$ are planned relative to the predicted ego location at the end of the cut-in maneuver, assuming ego continues at a constant velocity.
+Thus, although a negative $\Delta d_t$ would guarantee a collision if ego maintained its velocity, ego is likely to brake and thus a negative $\Delta d_t$ does not necessarily result in a collision.
+Scenarios \#9-11 use a larger acceptance gap, with $\Delta d_a$=5\,m.
+As a result, although \#9 has the same target parameters as \#8, a collision is avoided, since the larger acceptance gap gives ego more time to react.
+Increasing the target deltas in \#11 results in a collision, however.
+Figure~\ref{fig:sim_rviz_server} shows scenario \#8 with the SDV's trajectory generation (a-b), its ground-truth perspective (c), and the ADS’s internal perception of the scenario (d).
+The ADS detects the SDV (yellow bounding box), and the ADS’s tracker predicts the SDV’s future trajectory (bold green line) as in conflict with the ego’s lane.
+Although ego initiates an emergency stop, the rear-end collision is not avoided.